-IM4 is bringing an Indigenous worldview to immersive technologies while creating a critical mass of Indigenous people working in XR.
+IM4 brings an Indigenous worldview to immersive technologies while creating a critical mass of Indigenous people working in XR.

-IM4 is bringing an Indigenous worldview to immersive technologies while creating a critical mass of Indigenous people working in XR.
+IM4 brings an Indigenous worldview to immersive technologies while creating a critical mass of Indigenous people working in XR.

 Turtle Island’s First